ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The response payload includes one link element for each entry of the group configuration (see {{config-repr}}), with the exception of non-empty status parameters.

-* Each element of the 'app_groups' array from the status properties is included as a separate link element with name 'app_group'.
+* Each element of the 'app_groups' array from the status parameters is included as a separate link element with name 'app_group'.

 An example of message exchange is shown below.